python-botogram/botogram/docs/api/bot.rst

       :param int chat: The ID of the chat which should receive the photo.
-      :param str path: The path to the audio track :param str caption The caption of the video
+      :param str path: The path to the audio track
+      :param str caption: The caption of the audio
       :param int duration: The track duration, in seconds
       :param str performer: The name of the performer
       :param str title: The title of the track